Theerabyte/Theerabyte/README.md

 ## About Me

-I'm a software developer focused on web technologies and applications.
+I'm a software developer apprentice focused on web technologies and applications.
 I enjoy building applications that improve user experiences and solve real-world problems.
 Currently, I am based in switzerland.

 ## Skills & Technologies
 I'm most proficient in these IDE's, languages and apps: